Aliases for EXT2 Gene

 GeneCards Summary for EXT2 Gene

 EXT2 (Exostosin Glycosyltransferase 2) is a Protein Coding gene.
 Diseases associated with EXT2 include exostoses, multiple, type 2 and hereditary multiple osteochondromas.
-Among its related pathways are Metabolism and heparan sulfate biosynthesis.
+Among its related pathways are heparan sulfate biosynthesis and Metabolism.
 GO annotations related to this gene include protein homodimerization activity and transferase activity, transferring glycosyl groups.
 An important paralog of this gene is EXT1.

 UniProtKB/Swiss-Prot for EXT2 Gene